 The first step, locating a buck, is something you can start doing right now.
-The best way to locate more bucks is to study their behavior, habitat, and ecology.
+The best way to locate more deer is to study their behavior, habitat, and ecology.
 You can also research harvest data and biologist’s reports on the unit you are planning to hunt.
 The next step is a concerted scouting effort to locate and pattern bucks.

 Finally, shot execution.
 Almost everyone I talk to is pro-class shooter…until their arrow flies wide of an unsuspecting buck.
-Bowhunters are lucky just to get one or two shot opportunities in a season, so it’s very important to prepare for real-life hunting scenarios in advance.
-The best way to do this is to practice shooting in different positions, unknown yardages, around objects, and in adverse conditions such as wind.
+Bowhunters are lucky just to get one or two shot opportunities in a season, so it’s important to prepare for real-life hunting scenarios in advance.
+The best way to do this is to practice shooting in different positions, unknown yardages, around objects, and in adverse conditions such as wind or near-darkness.

 I promised myself not to obsess over this buck; it’s just too much pressure to bring into the woods.
 Apparently obsession is not a decision because that amazing buck crept into my mind every day for an entire year!
 I carried a picture of Monsterbuck around in my planner and reviewed the 2015 video footage often.
 Needless to say, I went into this year’s bowhunt with high hopes.

 And so went the next day, and the next.
 Eventually I moved camp low and worked upwards.
 Then north to south, and south to north, but still no Monsterbuck.
 For two weeks I clambered all over the beautiful and deerless mountains of Northern Utah.
-Morning, noon, and night I pondered where the Monsterbuck could be hiding, but turned up nothing.
+Morning, noon, and night I pondered where the Monsterbuck could be hiding, but he never turned up.

-Strangely enough, not only was the Monsterbuck missing, but so were seven other 4×4-or-bigger bucks I’d seen last year.
-At this point I was ready to take any mature buck, but all I could find were little ones.
+Strangely enough, not only was the Monsterbuck missing, but so were seven other 4×4-or-bigger bucks I’d seen the previous year.
+At that point I was ready to take any mature buck, but all I could find were little ones.
 The best opportunity I had was a little 3-point buck that bounced into an opening at 20 yards and stared at me.
 I shooed him away and continued my fruitless search for something better.

-By the third week I concluded that Monsterbuck had either, a) been killed by a hunter, lion, or poacher or b) had moved to another part of the unit, likely due to increased human pressure in the area.
+By the third week I concluded that Monsterbuck had either been killed by a hunter, lion, or poacher, or had moved to another part of the unit, likely due to increased human pressure in the area.
 All I knew for sure was that the DWR had issued a bunch more tags for my unit, as evidenced by a notable increase in human traffic in the area.
-And if there’s one thing big bucks hate more than anything, it’s people pressure.
+And if there’s one thing big bucks hate more than anything, it’s people.

-Midday, halfway through the third week, while trudging across the empty landscape, it hit me: I had a valid Idaho hunting license left over from my spring bear hunt.
+Halfway through the third week, while trudging across the empty landscape, it hit me: I had a valid Idaho hunting license left over from my spring bear hunt.
 I stormed back to camp, threw everything in the truck, and headed to Idaho.
-Having never actually hunted deer in Idaho, I went home first and collected some maps and some notes I’d gotten from an Idaho Fish & Game officer at the hunting expo.
+Having never actually hunted deer in Idaho, I went home collected some maps and notes I’d gotten from an Idaho Fish & Game officer at the hunting expo.

-The Utah deer hunt soon came to an end, and with only four days left in the Idaho season I headed out for one last attempt.
+The Utah deer hunt came to an end, and with only four days left in the Idaho season I headed out for one last attempt.
 In reviewing my first Idaho adventure, I concluded that the biggest threat to success was people!
-Going in, I had the common misconception that Idaho was a vast wilderness full of game and opportunity.
-Not the case.
+Going in, I had the misconception that Idaho was a vast wilderness full of game and opportunity.
+This is NOT the case.
 It’s just like Utah: People everywhere, hunting, hiking, camping, and driving ATVs up and down every dirt road.
 As long as there’s an open road you won’t find a buck anywhere near it.
 This is why my Utah hunt failed.
-In order to avoid getting “peopled” again, I broke out my map of the unit and found the one point farthest away from any city, road, or trail.
+In order to avoid getting “peopled” again, I broke out my map and found the one place as far away from any city, road or trail.
 My hunt wouldn’t begin until I covered two miles of steep mountains early the next morning.

 It was a rough night.
 Instead of drifting into peaceful slumber, I lay awake staring at the tent ceiling and thinking about the colossal disappointment the season had become.
-My unhealthy obsession with the absentee Monsterbuck had transformed a normally magical hunt into a desperate flail across a dreary landscape.
+My unhealthy obsession with the absent Monsterbuck had transformed a normally relaxed hunt into a desperate flailing across a dreary landscape.
 I fell asleep counting the innumerable disappointments of the last several weeks.

 On September 27th I woke long before the sun and headed up the steep and wooded ridge that separated me from solitude.
 I trudged like a man possessed, as if fleeing an oppressive regime and longing for new lands.
 As I approached the ridge top, deer began popping up on the horizon, first some does, then a small band of bucks.
 I continued on.

 The sun finally broke the horizon, splashing light across a blanket of fresh snow splotched with golden aspen leaves.
 Pines glistened with melting frost as steam rose lazily from dark logs.
 Birds flitted about.
 An elk fired up in the canyon below.
-Deer tracks crisscrossed the forest floor, increasing in number as I went.
+Deer tracks crisscrossed the forest floor and increased as I went.
 The woods pulled me forward, upward, effortlessly.
 I felt like I was coming home after a long hiatus.

-Nearer to the top, a group of large buck tracks appeared in the snow.
+Nearer the top, a group of large buck tracks appeared in the snow.
 They were fresh and meandering, so I sat on a log and listened.
-I was ready to take a buck—any old buck.
+I was ready to take any old buck.
 I just wanted to hunt for myself, and for food, with no pressure to succeed, no worries about inches and scores.

 A short time later there was a clacking of antlers and scuffle in the forest.
 I crept closer.
 Two bucks pushed and shoved each other with occasional flashes of fur and legs visible in the trees.
 I pulled an arrow and moved closer.
-Morning thermals began to swirl.
-Just as I was closing in, a breeze hit me in the back.
-I froze.
-Moments later the bucks bounded away, up and over the mountain.
+Morning thermals began to swirl, and just as I was closing in, a breeze hit me in the back.
+I froze as the bucks bounded away, up and over the mountain.
 Oh well, I was going that direction anyway.
 It was still a wonderful opportunity.

-The sun had been up for some time when I finally crested the ridge and dropped into the thick pines on the shadow side of the mountain.
+The sun had been up for some time when I finally crested the ridge and dropped into the thick pines on the shadowy side of the mountain.
 I had officially arrived at the farthest point from the human pile and was brimming with hope.
-There was really only one good corridor through the tangled briar and pines, and judging by the abundance of game tracks in the area, the deer used this route too.
+There was really only one good path through the thick tangle of brush and pines, and judging by the abundance of game tracks in the area, the deer used this route too.

 After traveling a ways, my stomach grumbled.
 I sat down on a huge deadfall log and snacked on trail mix while pondering these new woods.
 Eventually I fished out my hunting journal and scribbled a short note about hope and opportunity, the only positive words the book had seen in some time.
-My contentment was short-lived, however, when a swishing sound erupted in the trees ahead.
-I whipped around to see antler tips poking slowly through the tangle.
-In one motion, I snatched up my bow and slid off the backside of the log onto my knees.
-Smoothly and mechanically I knocked an arrow and clamped my release to the string.
-I crouched low and stared fixedly ahead like a lion.
+My contentment was short-lived, however, when a swishing sound erupted in the trees.
+I whipped my head around to see antler tips poking slowly through the trees.
+In one motion I snatched up my bow and slid off the backside of the log and onto my knees.
+Smoothly and quickly I knocked an arrow and clamped my release to the string.
+I crouched low and stared fixedly ahead like a lion in ambush.

-The buck remained motionless, hidden behind the trees just a few steps away.
-Did he hear me draw, I wondered?
+The buck remained motionless and hidden behind the trees just a few steps away.
+Did he hear me draw?
 A minute passes.
 My muscles start to fatigue and my arms begin to shake.
 Another minute passes.
 He knows something isn’t right.
 I beg my arms to hold, but the bow finally collapses, yanking my trembling arm forward.

-The buck bounds into the next opening just seven yards away and looks back.
-Crouching lower I pull another arrow and load it as quickly and smoothly as I can.
+The buck bounds into another opening just seven yards away and looks back.
+Crouching lower I pull another arrow and load it as quickly as I can.
 He’s still there, muscles taut, ready to blast out of my life forever.
 I can’t watch.
 My eyes squeeze shut as I draw the bow again and rise up on my knees once more.
 When the string touches my nose, my eyes flash open.
 He’s still there and my second arrow is on the way.